 2. Environmental impacts are minimized in the planning and construction of transportation infrastructure.

 11.2.1 Greenhouse Gas Emissions from Transportation Annual GHG emissions produced by the transportation sector have returned to the level of about two decades ago.
-The data for this indicator come from the outputs of a model of New Jersey's energy flows produced by the Sustainability Institute at The College of New Jersey.
-The methodology for the model can be found on the Sustainability Institute's website at http://www.sustainablejersey.com/fileadmin/media/Grants_and_Resources/Resources/Energy_Flow_Model_Overview.pdf.
 Figure 11.2.1.1 Greenhouse Gas Emissions from Transportation